We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-The shares were broadly flat on the day.
+The shares were broadly flat in mid-morning trading.

 Our view

-This comes as Anglo is about to undertake a hefty portfolio reshuffle.
+In response, Anglo is pushing on with a hefty portfolio reshuffle.
 Management is looking to create a more agile and streamlined business with a focus on copper, premium iron ore, and crop nutrients.
 But getting there will take some work.

 Broadly speaking we are supportive of the move.
 Recent takeover talk has accelerated these plans, but for a while now it had looked like Anglo was struggling to unlock the full potential of its assets while housing them all under one roof.